jamesdh/kompromat/README.md

 The following is a list of things that may help make this tool easier to use by more people:

-1. A Windows equivalent of the geckodriver script to automate the installation of WebDriver on Windows
+1. Test and/or provide any fixes for Windows machines
 2. Machine learning to automatically decipher the captcha text, thus not requiring users to try and type out cyrillic which many people will struggle with
 3. Automate the Yandex account creation process.
+Dependent on #2 above.
-4. Selenium/Webdriver tricks to help avoid bot detection (and thus the captcha requests)
+4. ~~Selenium/Webdriver tricks to help avoid bot detection (and thus the captcha requests)~~
+   1. The switch to Google Chrome and taking advantage of webdriver features that were not possible in Firefox should have resolved this about as good as can be hoped for.

 ---